Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Feedback functions and de Bruijn successors

 Let $\bR_1, \bR_2, \ldots, \bR_t$ denote the cycles induced by the $\PRR$ on $\bB(n)$.
 The following example illustrates how the cycles induced by the $\PRR$ relate to the cycles induced by the $\PCR$ and $\CCR$.

 \begin{exam} The $\PRR$ partitions $\bB(6)$ into the following 12 cycles $\bR_1, \bR_2, \ldots, \bR_{12}$ where the top string in bold is the RL-rep for the given cycle.
-The underlined string is the RL2-rep. The cycles are ordered in non-increasing order with respect to the run-lengths of their RL-reps.
+The underlined string is the RL2-rep. The cycles are ordered in non-increasing order with respect to the run lengths of their RL-reps.

 By omitting the last bit of each string, the columns are precisely the cycles of the $\PCR$ and $\CCR$ for $n=5$.
 The cycles $\bR_1, \bR_4, \bR_5, \bR_{10}$ relating to the $\CCR$ start and end with the different bits.
 The remaining cycles relate to the $\PCR$; each string in these cycles start and end with the same bit. \end{exam}